echmet/HVL_MT/README.md

 HVL_MT can be built on Windows using either the [MinGW toolchain](http://www.mingw.org/) or [Microsoft Visual Studio](https://www.visualstudio.com/).
 The following CMake variables have to be specified manually if you wish to use the MPFR library.

-- `XGMP_INCLUDES` - Path to the directory with GMP public headers
+- `GMP_INCLUDES` - Path to the directory with GMP public headers
 - `MPFR_INCLUDES` - Path to the directory with MPFR public headers
-- `XGMP_LIBRARIES` - Path to the directory with built GMP library
+- `GMP_LIBRARIES` - Path to the directory with built GMP library
 - `MPFR_LIBRARIES` - Path to the directory with built MPFR library

 Assuming that the path to MinGW executables has been added to your PATH variable and you have `cd`'ed to the directory with HVL_MT source, a sample command might look like the example below.
 In the example GMP and MPFR are installed in `C:\gmp-bin` and `C:\mpfr-bin`, respectively.